PhantazmNetwork/PhantazmServer/README.md

 uid=1000(steank) gid=1000(steank)
 ```

-Make note of your current user name (the one that owns all the project files; in this example it is `steank`, and it
+Make note of your current username (the one that owns all the project files; in this example it is `steank`, and it
 should be whichever user you used to clone this repository in the first place) and its
 corresponding `uid` and `gid`. _If `uid` and `gid` are both 1000, you do not need to do anything else._ However, if one
-differs, you will need to add some additional configuration to `.override.env`:
+differs, you will need to add some additional configuration to `.env`:

 ```
 # This example assumes your UID and GID are 1001